stat545ubc-2023/assignment-b2-cynthiaachung/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of countmissing is to create a new data frame that summarizes the number of missing values for all columns in a given data set “data” per level of column “group”.
+The goal of countsallmissing is to create a new data frame that summarizes the number of missing values for all columns in a given data set “data” per level of column “group”.
 This provides a high level overview of the data set.

 ## Installation